ben-kenney/docker-services/gitea/README.md

 ```
 Then run through the configuration files.
 Select postgres, and remember that the database location is refereced by db:5432.
 Also should change the domain to the IP address (or better domain name) of the server.

+### Install

+DB: psql://db:5432
+DB username / password -> see docker-compose.yml
+Host name: Replace all instances of localhost with either the machine name or the IP
+Administration: Probably best practice is to create an admin user

 ## Second run
 ```
 sudo docker-compose up -d